Metals·EPA Limit: 10 ppb (parts per billion)

 How to Remove Arsenic From Your Water

-- Activated Alumina: Effective, especially for arsenate (arsenic V)
+• Activated Alumina: Effective especially for arsenate (arsenic V).
+Requires periodic media replacement.

-- Iron-Based Adsorption: Newer technology that is very effective for arsenic
+• Iron-Based Adsorption: Newer technology using iron oxide media, very effective for both forms of arsenic.

 Frequently Asked Questions